Table of Contents

 There is no legal requirement for a private limited company to have a company secretary, unless the articles of association expressly state that one must be appointed.
 This follows amendments to the Companies Act 2006 in April 2008.
 If a secretary is required under the articles, you must have one in office at all times.
 If there is no such provision in the articles, you can choose to appoint or remove a company secretary whenever you like.

 Companies House must be notified immediately if and when a secretary is removed.
 You can do this free of charge in one of three ways:

-The public register will be updated accordingly when this information has been filed.
+The public Companies Register will be updated accordingly when this information has been filed.
 The director should also update the company’s statutory register of secretaries to record the termination date.

 Why appoint a company secretary?

-Secretaries are usually appointed to assist directors with their statutory duties and responsibilities.
-No formal qualifications are required for the role in private companies, but the appointed person must possess the knowledge and ability to carry out the required duties because it is a role that carries a great deal of responsibility.
+Company secretaries are usually appointed to assist directors with their statutory duties and responsibilities.
+No formal qualifications are required for be appointed to this role in a private company, but the individual must possess the knowledge, skills, and ability to carry out the required duties because it is a role that carries a great deal of responsibility.

 Duties of a company secretary

-A secretary will typically undertake some of the following duties on behalf of a director:
+A company secretary will typically undertake some of the following duties on behalf of a director:

 Rapid Formations online Admin Portal